cooperwalbrun/pychan/README.md

 `post.is_original_post` | `bool` | `True`, `False`
 `post.file` | `Optional[File]` | `None`, `pychan.models.File`
 `post.replies` | `list[Post]` | `[]`, `[pychan.models.Post, pychan.models.Post]`

+#### A Note About Replies

+The `replies` field shown above is purely a convenience feature `pychan` provides for accessing all posts within a thread that use the `>>` operator to "reply" to a post earlier in the thread.
+If you were to iterate over all posts in a thread via `get_posts()`, you would obtain all posts and their replies (in the order they were posted) as a single list.
+You do *not* have to access the `replies` field to access all the posts in a given thread.

 ### Posters